-The Making It Work (MIW) initiative aims at generating lasting improvements in the lives of persons with disabilities, in line with the principles of the Convention on the Rights of Persons with Disabilities.
+The Making It Work (MIW) initiative is a rights-based approach aiming at generating lasting improvements in the lives of persons with disabilities, in line with the principles of the Convention on the Rights of Persons with Disabilities.

 This initiative is based on identifying effective or innovative practices that have achieved positive changes, whether from grass-roots level initiatives or regional-level activities, and analyzing how they could be sustained or replicated.